Vivian Coblentz draws from her years on social media to help you avoid common pitfalls that cause you more harm than good.

 10. Political Opinions

 Unless all your friends on Facebook are from the same political party as you, stop posting political opinions and inflammatory comics.
 In the TV classic, It’s the Great Pumpkin, Charlie Brown!
 Linus said this: There are three things I’ve learned never to discuss with people: religion, politics, and the Great Pumpkin.
 Unless you want to alienate a substantial portion of your friend base, it’s best to use Facebook for social interaction rather than a platform for political punditry.
-If you really find a juicy joke you want to share, inbox kindred spirits instead.

 11. Amassing Friends Who Aren’t Friends